inna-vogel/Deciphering_Code_with_Character-Level_RNN/README.md

 # Deciphering Code with Character-Level RNN

-In this notebook, an RNN is builed and trained to decipher strings encrypted with a certain cipher.
+In this notebook, we'll look at how to build a recurrent neural network and train it to decipher strings encrypted with a certain cipher.